Formula > Functions > Datetime¶

 datetime\addYears(dateStart, 1)

-Adds YEARS to date or datetime VALUE.
+Adds YEARS to a date or datetime VALUE.
 YEARS can be negative.
 Returns a modified STRING value.

 datetime\closest(VALUE, TYPE, TARGET, [IS_PAST], [TIMEZONE])